Your guide to choosing the sit and stand stroller perfect for your preschooler and baby.

 The not-so-good: Like the Joovy Caboose Ultralight, this stroller doesn’t offer parents the option to choose where each child sits.
 Also, when the front seat reclines, it gets squishy in the rear seat.

-The best: Graco’s RoomFor2 has a fully reclining front seat – perfect for newborns – and hand brakes as well as foot brakes.
+The best: Graco’s RoomFor2 has a fully reclining front seat – perfect for a newborn baby – and hand brakes as well as foot brakes.

 Is it for you?
-If you want a quality sit and stand stroller with a fully reclining seat, a comfortable bench seat, and don’t mind the lack of choice in who sits where, this is the stroller for you.
+If you want a quality stroller with a fully reclining seat, a comfortable bench seat, and don’t mind the lack of choice in who sits where, this is the stroller for you.

 * fully reclining front seat